toshiykst/nextjs-contentful-firebase-hosting/README.md

 .env.tmp is template of .env.local.

-We have to set CONTENTFUL_SPACE_ID and CONTENTFUL_ACCESS_TOKEN in .env.local
+We have to set CONTENTFUL_SPACE_ID and CONTENTFUL_ACCESS_TOKEN in .env.local.